bhaskar552/chat-app/README.md

 - **Media Uploads**: Images and videos are stored on the server, with references in the database.
 - **Database Interactions**: Drizzle ORM is used for efficient and type-safe operations with Neon Postgres.

-## Security Considerations

-- Passwords are securely hashed before storage.
-- JWTs are used to maintain secure user sessions.
-- The `.env` file should remain confidential and excluded from version control.
-- Input validation and sanitization are implemented to prevent SQL injection and XSS attacks.

-## Scalability Tips

-For larger-scale deployments:

-- Implement a caching solution like Redis for frequently accessed data.
-- Consider using a load balancer to distribute traffic across multiple servers.
-- Optimize database queries and use indexing to improve performance.